Non-QM Versus Qualified Mortgages

 Not all non-QM mortgage lenders are the same.
 Each non-QM wholesale mortgage lender has their own individual lender requirements.
 You can search the internet for non-QM lenders and research before choosing your lending company.

-Risk Factors on Non-QM Qualified Mortgages
+Risk Factors of Non-QM versus Qualified Mortgages

 Summary About Non-QM Versus Qualified Mortgages

+The two major types of mortgage loans you will find when trying to purchase a property are qualified mortgage loans and non-qualified mortgage loans.
+The major difference between Non-QM versus Qualified Mortgages is that a non-QM loan is much easier to receive but also riskier with harsher conditions.
+Non-qualified mortgage loans are easier to obtain because they require less documentation to be approved.
 Due to the lack of documentation, the loan has much harsher terms for the borrower.
 This is not the way of qualifying for mortgage loans because of the guidelines put in place by the CFPB.
 These guidelines protect the borrower while being fair to the lender.

 Mortgage Documentation on Non-QM Versus Qualified Mortgages